koszullab/hicberg/README.md

 ### pip

-Install HiC-BERG locally by using
+Install Hicberg locally by using

 ```bash